-Teachers will have their own sets of classroom rules and policies that students will be expected to follow.
-These sets of rules may come with their own consequences, and will address such things as food and drink consumption, as well as electronic device usage.
+Teachers will have their own sets of reasonable classroom rules, policies, and procedures that students will be expected to follow.
+These sets of rules may come with their own consequences, and will address such things as food and drink consumption, coming late to class, and electronic device usage.